 Service Program Directors of Council 8157

 The directors listed below are appointed by the Grand Knight and the Officers.
-Their term runs through the fraternal year starting in July 2014 through June 30th, 2015.
+Their term runs through the fraternal year starting on July 1st through June 30th, the following year.

 Sorted alphabetically by last name.